Rule 23 amendments

-LCJ also is committed to advocating LCJ consensus positions to achieve class action reforms.
-To that end, the LCJ Class Actions Committee has submitted four comments to the Rule 23 Subcommittee and three comments to the Civil Rules Advisory Committee, which may be viewed below.
+LCJ advocated for consensus positions to achieve class action reforms.
+To that end, the LCJ Class Actions Committee submitted four comments to the Rule 23 Subcommittee and three comments to the Civil Rules Advisory Committee, which may be viewed below.

-After receiving considerable input from LCJ and others, the Rule 23 Subcommittee is proposing to proceed with developing potential rule amendments on the following topics:
+After receiving considerable input from LCJ and others, the Rule 23 Subcommittee adopted potential rule amendments on the following topics:

 The Committee has put the following three topics on hold: Ascertainability; Rule 68 and offers of judgement; and Settlement Class Certification.
 It has removed cy pres and issue classes from its agenda.